multani/gcp-changelog/content/google-secops-siem/index.md

 ---
 ## 2025-10-26

+### Feature

+**Delete high-load SOAR environments**

+You can now easily delete environments with heavy loads directly from the platform.

 ### Announcement

 Release 6.3.65 is being rolled out to the first phase of regions as listed [here](https://docs.cloud.google.com/chronicle/docs/soar/overview-and-introduction/soar-gradual-release).